-NUR-4190: Exploring Evidence-Based Practice and Research in Nursing 3 CR based proposal for a quality improvement or nursing practice change.
-Prerequisite: A course equivalent to HPS-2000: Statistics for the Health
+NUR-4190: Exploring Evidence-Based Practice and Research in Nursing 3 CR

 This course guides students to apply evidence-based practice (EBP) to nursing by incorporating the research process.
-Students focus on critical-thinking skills to utilize the best available evidence and integrate ethical principles to develop an evidencein Nursing
+Students focus on critical-thinking skills to utilize the best available evidence and integrate ethical principles to develop an evidence-based proposal for a quality improvement or nursing practice change.